Estimated Reading Time: 5 Minutes

 Plan to purchase a Costa Rica luxury home?
-Then you should read on.
-Because the Costa Rica Luxury Home Tax is important for your future.
+Then it would be best if you read on because the Costa Rica Luxury Home Tax is important for your future.
 The Costa Rican tax authorities created the Luxury home tax or Impuesto Solidario in 2009.
 This tax is an annual tax, but homeowners must present a declaration every three years.

 The location of your luxury home doesn’t matter.
-The area can be in the Central Valley, a luxury home on the golf course or a luxury home on the beach, the luxury home tax is for the whole country of Costa Rica.
-Finally, if you are buying a Luxury home in Costa Rica or selling one, you should know what you are up to.
+The area can be in the Central Valley, a luxury home on the golf course, or a luxury home on the beach; the luxury home tax is for the whole country of Costa Rica.
+For Instance, luxury homes, and condos on the maritime zone’s title and concession property must also pay.

 Land valuation maps